-- Click Configure if you need to modify any settings.
-Click X to close the dialog box.
+Click the pencil icon if you if you need to modify any settings.
+Otherwise, click X to close the dialog box.

 Create Multiple SAML Configurations

 You can create multiple SAML configurations in Sumo.
-To create an additional SAML configuration, enter a name for the new configuration in the Select a configuration or create a new one field, and click Configure.
+To create an additional SAML configuration, click the plus (+) icon to create a new configuration.
 Enter the settings for the new configuration, as described the previous section.